Superficial vein thrombosis: Complications

-SVT in the lower extremities can lead to a dangerous complication in which the clot travels to the lungs, called pulmonary embolism (PE).
-This is because lower limb SVTs can migrate from superficial veins into deeper veins.
+SVTs (especially those in the lower extremities) may spread to deeper veins and form deep vein thromboses (DVTs).
+These DVTs may also dislodge and travel to the lungs to form blood clots called pulmonary embolisms (PE).
 In a French population, the percent of people with SVTs that also suffered from PEs was 4.7%.
 In the same population, deep vein thrombosis (DVT) was found in 24.6% of people with SVTs.
 However, because superficial veins lack muscular support, any clots that form are far less likely to be squeezed by muscle contraction, dislodged, and induce a PE.

 SVTs can recur after they resolve, which is termed "migratory thrombophlebitis."
 Migratory thrombophlebitis is a complication that may be due to more serious disorders, such as cancer and other hypercoagulable states.

 Causes

 SVTs of the legs are often due to varicose veins, though most people with varicose veins do not develop SVTs.
 SVTs of the arms are often due to the placement of intravenous catheters.

 Many of the risk factors that are associated with SVT are also associated with other thrombotic conditions (e.g. DVT).
 These risk factors include age, cancer, history of thromboembolism, pregnancy, use of oral contraceptive medications (containing estrogen), hormone replacement therapy, recent surgery, and certain autoimmune diseases (especially Behçet's and Buerger's diseases).
 Other risk factors include immobilization (stasis) and laparoscopy.

 Hypercoagulable states due to genetic conditions that increase the risk of clotting may contribute to the development of SVT, such as factor V Leiden, prothrombin 20210A mutation, and protein C, S, and antithrombin III and factor XII deficiency.